Leon Spierer

 About OAcademy’s Orchestra Institute

-The Orchestra Institute is OAcademy’s six-month Global Artist Diploma for rising orchestral musicians moving toward the professional field.
-It is designed to bring advanced training closer to the standards and pace of professional life.
+OAcademy’s six-month Global Artist Diploma for rising orchestral musicians brings advanced training to the standards and pace of professional life.

 The experience is shaped by a studio faculty of principals from leading institutions including the Royal Concertgebouw Orchestra, the Metropolitan Opera, the Mahler Chamber Orchestra, and other top ensembles across the international field.
-It also features artists like Yo-Yo Ma, Marin Alsop, Augustin Hadelich, and Evelyn Glennie.
-OAcademy is an international music conservatory and is also part of the European Association of Conservatories.
+It features artists like Yo-Yo Ma, Marin Alsop, Augustin Hadelich, and Evelyn Glennie.
+OAcademy is part of the European Association of Conservatories.

 The Global Artist Diploma is built for orchestral musicians seeking training aligned with the demands of the profession.
 Over six months, fellows deepen their playing, sharpen their musical instincts, and strengthen the skills that matter in the field.